Long lines frustrate Houston voters in black neighborhoods

 HOUSTON (AP) — The frustrations began early for Ahmed King as he wandered Houston trying to cast his ballot in Texas’ Democratic primary.

-The 46-year-old radiology technician went to four usual polling places Tuesday in his predominantly African American neighborhood.
-Three were closed and the fourth had little parking and an hour-plus wait, he said.

-King finally learned about another polling place in a white and Hispanic neighborhood with little wait.
-A new system allows voters to cast their ballot anywhere in Harris County, so he drove 15 miles (24 kilometers) to vote there.
+The 46-year-old radiology technician found four of the usual polling places in his predominantly African American neighborhood closed or clogged with people waiting in line Tuesday.
+He eventually drove 15 miles (24 kilometers) to vote in a white and Hispanic neighborhood under a new system that allows Harris County voters to cast their ballot at any polling location in the county.

 “I first tried to vote at 1 p.m.
-Central time and finally got done at 6:05.,” King said.
+Central time and finally got done at 6:05,” he said.
 “I have never had an experience like this.”

 King had plenty of company.
 Long lines snaked out of Houston polling places, with many waiting more than an hour and some for several hours in mostly minority, Democratic neighborhoods.
 Lines in mostly white, Republican neighborhoods were shorter.

-There were conflicting explanations for the extended delays in Texas’ largest and nation’s fourth-largest city.
-Advocates warned of voter suppression, but some experts said the natural hiccups in a new voting system and housing segregation better explain the long waits in African American communities.
+There were lines in other parts of the state, including long ones in heavily Democratic Travis County, home of the state capital of Austin.
+But those in Houston stood out to James Henson, director of the Texas Politics Project at the University of Texas at Austin.

+“What I make of them is another chapter in a long history of uneven election administration in Texas,” Henson said.
+“Pretty clearly something went wrong, but partisan predispositions are kicking in immediately in explaining what went wrong.”

-Harris County elections officials blamed the local Republican Party’s refusal to hold a joint primary, while leaders from both parties questioned why administrators initially allocated an even number of voting machines to each primary, even though the Democrats’ race was hotly contested and drew the vast majority of voters.
+Harris County elections officials blamed the long lines on the local Republican Party’s refusal to hold a joint primary with the Democrats.
+But the GOP said election administrators’ allocation of an even number of voting machines to each primary disregarded warnings that an even split would cause problems in places where the hotly contested Democratic race was likely to draw more voters.

-If we’d tried to give the Democrats more machines, the Republicans “would have cried all the way to Washington, D.C., to complain about disenfranchisement,” Harris County elections director Michael Winn told The Associated Press Tuesday night.
+The county’s elections director, Michael Winn, told The Associated Press Tuesday night that Republicans “would have cried all the way to Washington, D.C., to complain about disenfranchisement” had the county given Democrats more machines.
+Officials eventually sent “reserve machines” to some polling places with long lines Tuesday.

-In August 2019, the county’s Republican Party declined to hold a joint primary.
-Chair Paul Simpson wrote in a letter to Harris County Clerk Diane Trautman, a Democrat, that such a system would increase delays, confusion, conflict and cost.
+In August 2019, Harris County Republican Party Chair Paul Simpson declined to hold a joint primary, telling County Clerk Diane Trautman, a Democrat, in a letter that both parties voting together would increase delays, confusion, conflict and cost.

-On Wednesday, Simpson said the GOP had supported putting a different number of machines for each party at different polling places and blasted election officials.

-He criticized Democrats for trying to blame Republicans for the long lines on election night, saying they were “trying to shift the blame from their own incompetence and failure.”
+He said Wednesday that the GOP had supported putting a different number of machines for each party at different polling places and blasted election officials for trying to “shift the blame from their own incompetence and failure.”

+Hervis Rogers spent more than six hours in line to finally cast the last ballot at 1:30 a.m.
+Wednesday at Texas Southern University, a historically black school in Houston.
+Rogers said he was late for his overnight job and he thought about leaving, “but I was telling myself, ‘Don’t do that.’”

+“The way it was set up, it was like it was set up for me to walk away,” Rogers told reporters after leaving the polling station.
+When asked why he didn’t leave, Rogers replied: “Every vote counts.”

 Part of the issue is that Texas leaves much of the administration of elections to local governments, creating different systems across the state’s 254 counties.
 The state sets laws and the secretary of state provides guidance, but many election decisions are left to county officials and the parties.